OffCourse/offcourse-documentation-middleman/source/content/story-blocks/item-04-block-01.html.md

   url: https://nl.linkedin.com/in/donaldroos/nl
   img: donald.jpg
 ---
 These are the people currently actively involved in Offcourse.
-Offcourse is a continuation of an earlier exploration called Coding the Humanities.
-If you want to see all the people involved with earlier iterations, check that website!